drunkleen/ComputerVision/README.md

 <img src="sources/HandVolumeControl.jpg"  width="500" height="400" />

-## FuckDetector App
+## FuckRockDetector App

-The [FuckDetector](FuckDetector.py) application is annother example application that showcases the use of the [HandTrackingModule](modules%2FHandTrackingModule.py) module to detect fingers and alert if someone shows the camera a middle finger.
+The [FuckDetector](FuckRockDetector.py) application is annother example application that showcases the use of the [HandTrackingModule](modules%2FHandTrackingModule.py) module to detect fingers and alert if someone shows the camera a middle finger.
 It detects the hand, tracks the hand movement..

 <img src="sources/fuck_detection.png"  width="500" height="400" />